kadirdemirkaya/HmsServer/README.md

   - **Explanation**: This library aims to subject models to a validation phase..

-  - **Usage Example**: You can give an assembly reference and then inject the caching services as follows:
+  - **Usage Example**: An assembly reference can be given and then the rules required for validation can be written.:
     ```csharp
     services.FluentVal(AssemblyReference.Assembly);
     ```